 Thirdly, it's best to try and keep the cuticles and the nails strong.
 Frequently put lotion on your cuticles -- they need moisturizing just like your skin does [source: Mayo Clinic].
 Use sharp clippers or scissors to regularly trim your nails.
 To keep your nails strong, cut them straight across with a gently rounded tip -- filing your nails into a point weakens them [source: AAD].
 If you use a nail hardener, make sure it does not have toluene sulfonamide or formaldehyde on the ingredient list -- these can irritate the skin and sometimes turn it red [source: Mayo Clinic].

 Taking care of your cuticles is important for maintaining a healthy appearance and avoiding infections.
-For more information on nail care, visit the links on the next page.
+For more information on nail care, visit the links below.

 - American Academy of Dermatology.
 "Nail Fungus and Nail Health."
 2008 (Accessed 10-6-09) http://www.aad.org/public/publications/pamphlets/common_nail.html

 - Buffalo, Jody.
 "How-tos for Cuticle Care: Expert Advice on How to Keep This Fragile Skin, and Your Nails, Healthy."
 Shape Magazine, December 2004 (Accessed 10-21-09) http://findarticles.com/p/articles/mi_m0846/is_4_24/ai_n6357607/?tag=rbxcra.2.a.44

 - Mayo Clinic.
 "Acrylic nails: Can they harm your natural nails?"
 1-29-08.
 (Accessed 10-6-09)http://www.mayoclinic.com/health/acrylic-nails/AN01261